mohamedragab33/Etisalat_Prouduct/README.md

 # PRODUCT TASK
 ## Spring Boot, MySQL, JPA Rest API

-Build Restful CRUD API for a PRODUCT application using Spring Boot, Mysql and Hibernate.
+Building a Restful CRUD API for a PRODUCT application using Spring Boot, Mysql and Hibernate.

 ## Requirements